-Glu is our active type 1 diabetes online community designed to accelerate research and amplify the collective voice of those living with T1D.
+Glu is T1D Exchange’s type 1 diabetes online community designed to accelerate research and amplify the collective voice of those living with T1D.
 On Glu, people living with T1D can connect with others, contribute to discussions, research, and learn from the wealth of rich information on the site…and that’s just the beginning.

 Glu Community Key Facts:

 - Crowdsourced citizen science emerges from the community offering a fresh perspective to complement traditional methods of inquiry.